Tia Fields

 Purpose & Intended Audience

-This is an open-source interactive spatial analysis tool tracking regional demographic shifts and representational equity following Louisiana v.
-Callais (Apr.
-29, 2026) and the 2026 Regular Session amendments to SB 121.
-Built for Democratic Caucus members, NAACP, LDF, Power Coalition for Equity and Justice, and legal teams challenging SB 121.
-Every data point is sourced from official public records and is fully reproducible via the Python pipeline included in this repository.
+This is an open-source interactive spatial analysis tool for demographic and representational equity review under the enacted Act 2 congressional map (SB 121, Morris), signed by Governor Landry and enrolled as Act 2 enacting R.S.
+18:1276.
+Effective for 2026 congressional elections upon signature; full statutory effectiveness at noon, January 3, 2027.
+Built for Democratic Caucus members, NAACP, LDF, Power Coalition for Equity and Justice, and legal teams engaged in post-Callais equity analysis.
+Every data point is sourced from official public records and is reproducible via the Python pipeline in this repository.

 Data Sources